-- 1. The expectant parents will first name the baby.
+1. The expectant parents will be the ones to first name the baby.
 It doesn't mean that you need to keep the name they give to the baby, however we ask that you sincerely consider keeping the name, or at least in some capacity.
-You will often find adopted children with two middle names! - 2.
-If this is to be an open adoption and you are lucky enough to meet your child's birth parents during the pregnancy, this is an excellent topic to discuss.
-Many of
+You will often find adopted children with two middle names!